Posted on July 26, 2016 and last updated on November 24, 2024

 • Sights: river, views from open summits (Big Deer, 1,367 ft.; Little Deer, 1,090 ft.)

-Follow the path to a funky river crossing over Cold River and to some beautiful pools to cool off your feet (if they need cooling).
+From the western trailhead on Route 113: Follow the path to a funky river crossing over the Cold River and to some beautiful pools to cool off your feet (if they require this treatment).
+Be careful here in high water.
 A few feet from the river, you’ll see a post that marks the border between New Hampshire and Maine.
-Continue on the trail and follow the signs to Little Deer Hill.
-You can take the Deer Hill Bypass on the right, or continue to the first summit (which I recommend.
-Then return via the bypass).
-From Little Hill, you can continue on to Big Deer Hill for different views.
-Then head down the bypass trail.
-I highly recommend checking out the bubbling spring, a detour of about 0.3 miles one way.
+Follow the sign to Little Deer Hill, and continue on the trail for 0.4 miles to an intersection.
+You can take the 0.8-mile Deer Hill Bypass on the right, or continue straight on Deer Hills Trail for another 0.7 miles to the summit, which I recommend, returning via the bypass.
+From Little Hill, you can also continue on to Big Deer Hill.

 Directions: Follow Route 113 either 17.5 miles north from Fryeburg or 12.5 miles south from Gilead, and look for the Baldface Circle Trailhead on the eastern side of the road.
 From here, the Deer Hill Connector trail links the parking lot with the Deer Hills Trail.
-It was not marked with a sign in July 2016!
 Look for a yellow blaze and a trail at the eastern edge of the lot, sorta close to the port-o-lets.
-Alternatively, you can start at the trailhead on Shell Pond Road/Evergreen Valley Road.
-To get here, take Deer Hill Road (off of Route 113, south of the Baldface Circle parking lot), and continue to the left when the road splits.
+Alternatively, you can start at the trailhead on Shell Pond Road (Evergreen Valley Road).
+To get here, take Deer Hill Road (off of Route 113, south of the Baldface Circle parking lot).
 Look for the trailhead sign about 1.3 miles on the left.
+The road is wide enough so you can pull over and park on the side.

 Let me know if you have any trail updates or corrections!